 Laizer explains more: “The migration corridors for the animals have been closed up slowly in recent years.
-There is a corridor from Tarangire and Lake Manyara to Monduli, Longido, and Arusha National Park and from there to Mkomazi National Park and Amboseli National Park in Kenya.
+There is a corridor from Tarangire and Lake Manyara to Monduli, Longido, and Arusha National Park.
+From there it goes to Mkomazi National Park and Amboseli National Park in Kenya.
 Villages block parts of that corridor, so animals get stuck in one area.
 This has led to inbreeding over the years.
 Because albinism is genetic, this most likely causes an increase in albinism.”

 Spotting a rare animal on safari

-Tanzania is a bucket-list safari destination, with Tanzania Specialist guests reporting sights of all of the famous Big Five African game animals after spending hours in the bush with trained safari guides and wildlife experts.
-Spotting albino animals, however, is even more of a challenge, making up less than 1% of the wild animals in Tanzania.
+Tanzania is a bucket-list safari destination.
+Tanzania Specialist guests report sights of all of the famous Big Five African game animals after spending hours in the bush with trained safari guides and wildlife experts.
+Spotting albino animals, however, is more of a challenge, since they make up less than 1% of the wild animals in Tanzania.
 So what are the chances of spotting them?
 “Though seeing one of these beautiful animals in the wild is an incredible experience, I can never make any promises to our safari guests.
 I’m afraid the chances of spotting one of these rare animals during your time here are one in a million.”

-“But with the albino Tarangire buffalo seen by Tanzania Specialist guests in September, the albino giraffe seen in Serengeti just a few days ago, three or four albino baboons living in Arusha National Park, and an albino zebra spotted during the Great Migration,” concludes Laizer, “who knows – people might just get lucky.”
+“But you never know.
+With the albino buffalo seen by colleagues in Tarangire in September, the albino giraffe and zebra seen in Serengeti around the same time, three or four albino baboons living in Arusha National Park, and the wildebeest calf in Serengeti in Februari…who knows.
+People might just get lucky,” concludes Laizer.